HubSpot Real Experience B2B Manufacturing By Walter V. · March 16, 2026 · 10 min read

 ⚡ Quick Answer

-The biggest lesson from 4 years of HubSpot in a real B2B company: adoption is the real challenge, not the technology.
+The biggest lesson from 15 years in B2B digital marketing, 4 years on HubSpot in a real B2B company: adoption is the real challenge, not the technology.
 One-on-one training per sales manager worked dramatically better than group sessions.
 If you're on Enterprise, HubSpot's included onboarding support is genuinely useful — we wasted consultant fees by not answering their calls.
 Start with the free CRM to experience the platform, then scale when you know what you need.

 📋 What this article covers